softplus/Esp32Repartition/README.md

 5. Set: `Component config` -> `SPI Flash driver` -> `Writing to dangerous flash regions` -> `Allowed`
 6. Save and exit.

+Note you may need to follow the [workaround for Compile Error "esp32-arduino requires CONFIG_FREERTOS_HZ=1000 (currently 100)"](https://github.com/espressif/arduino-esp32/discussions/8375#discussioncomment-7908337) and manually tweak the `cmakelists.txt` file for the ESP32 platform in order to get this to compile.

 Now you can build and upload the firmware.
 Note uploading the firmware will reset your partition table to the old WLED partition table as shown in `partitions_old.csv`.
 This allows you to test the functionality.